DremOSDeveloperTeam/DremOS/README.md

 ## DremOS 0.6.0 ("Foxtrot")

-We're going to be completly honest, our entire team didn't notice that we havn't made 0.5.0 until it was too late, so we bring you DremOS 0.6.0 codenamed Foxtrot.
+Let's just skip 0.5.0.
+We bring you DremOS 0.6.0 codenamed Foxtrot!

 <!-- <a href="https://github.com/samparisot/DremOS/releases/download/0.6.0/DremOS-0.6.0.iso">Download</a> -->

-Expected release date: TBD
+Expected release date: 6/6/19 5 P.M.
+(CST)

 ### Update Notes

 Since DremOS 0.6.0 is the first version of DremOS to be Ubuntu-based, this version won't be as feature rich due to us having to go back to square one.
 We will try to get more features on later updates.

-+Steam

-+WINE
++RetroArch

++VirtualBox

++Chromium (replaces Firefox)

 +DOSBox

-+Java JRE

-+Visual Studio Code

-~All features you would normally find on Ubuntu such as Libreoffice and Firefox
+~All features you would normally find on Ubuntu such as Libreoffice

 # Compatibility